D-K-E/opengl-window-tutorial/readme.rst

-Most of the tutorials, books (at least the popular ones) I have seen, show you either how to do it by using an ide, or come with a repository and a complex :code:`CMakeLists.txt` file that magically builds the examples.
+Most of the tutorials, books (at least the popular ones) I have seen, show you either how to do it by using an ide, or come with a repository and a complex :code:`CMakeLists.txt` file that magically builds examples.

 If you are new into C/C++ world and the build/compile/run operations like myself, you will soon find yourself trying IDEs advertised in the tutorial X.